 Although any district staff member may participate in gifted professional development and is encouraged to do so, there are some teachers who are required by state rules to obtain a specific number of hours aligned to the competencies listed above.
-The gifted professional development requirement applies to any teacher who is teaching a class that is considered a formal gifted service as described throughout this document.
+The gifted professional development requirement applies to any teacher who teaches a class that is considered a formal gifted service as described throughout this document.
 This includes elementary gifted intervention specialists, teachers of the gifted sections of middle school ELA, middle school compacted math teachers, teachers of high school honors classes, and Advanced Placement course teachers.
 Middle school Discovery and high school Honors/Advanced Placement art and music teachers are also strongly encouraged to participate in this professional development.

-In general, teachers without a gifted endorsement must have 60 clock hours of gifted professional development across four years, 15 hours per year, for the initial requirement.
-Any hours earned in the 24 months prior to "year 1" can count toward the requirement, and.
+In general, teachers without a gifted endorsement must have 60-clock hours of gifted professional development across four years, including 15 hours per year, for the initial requirement.
+Any hours earned in the 24 months prior to "year 1" can count toward the requirement.
 Hours earned in excess of the 15-hour minimum during years 1-3 may roll over to the following year's requirement.
 After fulfilling the initial 60-hour requirement, teachers must have ongoing professional development each year, which the district has set at 6 hours.
-Teachers with a gifted endorsement must. have 6 clock hours annually.
+Teachers with a gifted endorsement must have 6-clock hours annually.
 Annual requirements must be completed by the last school day of the academic year.
-If teachers skip a year, they must start again, so teachers are encouraged to maintain progress in earning hours even if not teaching a gifted service course for a year.
-There are some time exceptions for teachers who only teach Advanced Placement classes and have had 24 hours of training from the College Board within the past 5 years.
+If teachers skip a year, they must start again, so teachers are encouraged to maintain progress in earning hours even if not teaching a gifted-service course for a year.

+There are some time exceptions for teachers who only teach Advanced Placement classes and have 24 hours of training from the College Board within the past 5 years.
 Those exceptions do not apply to teachers who teach both AP and honors classes or whose College Board training is more than 5 years old.
 Below is a chart that outlines specific requirements.

-Who General Classroom Teachers Providing Services Advanced Placement Teachers WITHOUT 24 hours of AP/IB training in past 5 years OR who also teach an Honors course Advanced Placement Teachers WITH 24 hours of AP/IB training in past 5 years Visual/ Performing Arts Teachers Providing Services Individuals with Gifted License or Gifted Endorsement on License Number of Hours 60 hours over 4 years, 15 hours per year, hours can roll over 60 hours over 4 years, 15 hours per year, hours can roll over 30 hours over 4 years, 7.5 hours per year, hours can roll over 0 new hours 0 new hours Competencies a, b, c, d, e, f, g, h a, b, c, d, e, f, g, h a, b, d, e, h a, b, c, d, e, f, g, h a, b, c, d, e, f, g, h Hours Post Requirement 6 hours/year 6 hours/year 6 hours/year 6 hours/year 6 hours/year
+Who General Classroom Teachers Providing Services Advanced Placement Teachers WITHOUT 24 hours of AP/IB training in past 5 years OR who also teach an Honors course Advanced Placement Teachers WITH 24 hours of AP/IB training in past 5 years Visual/ Performing Arts Teachers Providing Services Individuals with Gifted License or Gifted Endorsement on License Number of Hours 60 hours over 4 years, 15 hours per year, hours can roll over 60 hours over 4 years, 15 hours per year, hours can roll over 30 hours over 4 years, 7.5 hours per year, hours can roll over 0 new hours 0 new hours Competencies a, b, c, d, e, f, g, h a, b, d, e, h a, b, c, d, e, f, g, h a, b, c, d, e, f, g, h